stefanos1316/sendMail/README.md

 # Tasks
-An idea is to search among the MSR data-set papers and select that candidate tasks for deep learning based on the available and well-documented ones.
+There is a really nice and diverse [data-set](https://github.com/tensorflow/datasets) for research purposes available under the Tensorflow repository [5].
+Since it has many tasks for each of the selected categories, we may consider selecting 1 from each, but which? :P

 # References